mrsonandrade/pyswarming/paper/paper.md

 ## Statement of Need

 Concerning the *Swarm Simulators*, there is an enormous variety of excellent candidates, but it is hard to compare each other since each one has been developed with different objectives [@erez:2015].
 Then, recommendations regarding this choice can be found in [@calderon:2022].
 Regarding *Behavior Packages*, their objective is to offer ready-to-use collective behaviors, depending on the programming language in which they are implemented they can be used inside different simulators.
 However, as can noticed from the previous section, in general, different packages are written in different languages, imposing a possible barrier for new users and the use of the package inside simulators written in a different programming language.
-This last fact agrees with [@nedjah:2019], where the authors claim an urgent need for standardization of software, to allow a possible flourishing of swarm robotics applicability to real-world applications.
+Moreover, important characteristics regarding the software are the possibility of leveraging existing datasets, develop new algorithms, and quick prototyping, which are not commonly found together.

 # PySwarming

 Because of the lack of a cross-platform *Behavior Package*, we introduce PySwarming, which is a tool that facilitates the coordination of swarms and serves as a centerpiece, organizing different methods developed in the swarm robotics field.
 The package is written in Python, which is one of the most accessible languages for learning and prototyping nowadays.
 Also, differently from other Python-based packages such as ChoiRbot and ROS2Swarm that are designed to work with ROS, the PySwarming package is implemented in a way that makes possible cross-platform use.
-In addition, the PySwarming package comes with a simple read-to-use simulation feature, which helps lower the barrier for newcomers to the field.
+In addition, the PySwarming package comes with a simple ready-to-use simulation feature, which helps lower the barrier for newcomers to the field.

 Then, considering the challenge of organizing the various methods developed in the swarm robotics field, PySwarming comes as a focal point, being flexible (written in Python) and customizable (can be easily adapted by the user), increasing the interaction of the researcher community and the advance of science.
 Also, PySwarming's characteristic is to make the implementations easy to read, keeping the syntax simple and closer to their sources.
 For example, the target algorithm by [@zoss:2018] is easily comparable with the mathematical formula of their article.